 Kevin Loker (Page 6)

-Kevin Loker serves as program manager at the American Press Institute, where he works on audience research and reports on strategy within the industry.
+Kevin Loker serves as director of program operations and partnerships at the American Press Institute, where he works on audience research and reports on strategy within the industry.
 Formerly at the Online News Association, Kevin also works on collaborations of the American Press Institute with other organizations, consultants and fellows.
 Events including API Thought Leader Summits are also part of his program areas at API.

 The significant revenue is in event sponsorships.
 A publisher could have a great event idea, but the math still needs to work.
 Using a spreadsheet to weigh possible revenue versus expenses is crucial to event success.
 There are a number of things to consider.
 Strategize between offering standard sponsor packages or “listening first” Making the […]

 Event promotion, internally and externally, is vital to event success and growth as a significant source of revenue.
 Ultimately, for most events to work, we heard consistently that publishers need to do two things 1) get as many people to know about the event as possible, and 2) get full newsroom support.
 Organizational structure and […]

 We developed a worksheet with a series of planning questions to get you started with conceiving and creating events that are right for your audience.
 Consider sitting down with a few creative collaborators from across your organization to tackle these questions together.
 Download the strategy worksheet here.

 This report shares lessons and information from the following news organizations producing events: The Texas Tribune The St. Louis Beacon MinnPost The Chattanooga Times Free Press NJ Spotlight The New York Times Oakland Local The Bakersfield Californian The New Yorker Arkansas Democrat-Gazette The Buffalo News The Des Moines Register The Detroit Free Press The Boston […]